wholebody3d/wholebody3d/benchmark.md

 - The training sets contains all samples from S1, S5, S6 and S7, including 80k {image,2D,3D} triplets.
 - The test set contains all samples from S8, including 20k triplets.
 - We report results for the MPJPE (Mean Per Joint Position Error) metric in mm.
-- MPJPE for the whole-body, the body (keypoint 1-23), the face (keypoint 24-91) and the hands (keypoint 92-133) when whole-body aligned with the pelvis.
+- MPJPE for the whole-body, the body (keypoint 1-23), the face (keypoint 24-91) and the hands (keypoint 92-133) when whole-body aligned with the pelvis. - Unless stated otherwise, results are pelvis aligned.
 - MPJPE for the face when it is centered on the nose, i.e.aligned with keypoint 1,
 - MPJPE for the hands when hands are centered on the wrist, i.e left hand aligned with keypoint 92 and right hand aligned with keypoint 113.
+- Methods with<sup>*</sup> output normalized predictions.

 We use the same layout from COCO-WholeBody: [Image source](https://github.com/jin-s13/COCO-WholeBody).